phytoMorph/maizePipeline/README.md

 April 14 2016
 1. Whole set of functions are uploaed
 2. Cob function works for 300, 600, 800 and 1200 DPI.
-3. Ear function is currently on process
+3. Ear function is currently in process
 4. Project Name

 April 18 2016